huijing/slides/58-cssconf-2019/README.md

 - `fit-content` unfortunately is not a supported value at this point but all 3 keywords are supported when used in the context of a grid formatting layout
 - `fit-content` is not a fixed value like the previous 2 keywords, it is a range between the `min-content` size and the `max-content` size or length-percentage defined in the function, whichever is smaller
 - if you look at the Chinese and Thai examples, which have exactly the same content, their smallest size is `min-content`, while their largest size ends up being `300px`
-- if I change the cap value to something larger than `max-content`, then `max-content` becomes the largest size
+- if I change the cap value to something larger than `max-content`, like `500px`, then `max-content` becomes the largest size

 ## Flexbox, where nobody knows the exact size of anything